radishland/radish/README.md

 </handle-input-demo>
 ```

 Handlers can be nested.
-The closest one handles effects it can interpret.
+The closest one handles the effects it can interpret.

 ```ts
 import { signal, HandlerRegistry } from "radish";